& THE OSLO FJORD: Royal home and capital city; friendly

 part of Norway is a favored resort region to both Norwegians and Danes, who love its

-charming coastal fishing villages and patchwork farmland in the rugged interior both
+charming coastal fishing villages and rugged, patchwork farmland both

 maintaining strong traditional Norwegian lifestyles.
 Lodgings in Kristiansand &

 Port city emigration point for many Norwegian-Americans, and fine touring base

 for Norway's southwest coast fjord region.
 Slightly larger than Bergen with excellent